The Macy’s Thanksgiving Day Parade is a classic of the holiday season, gathering around 50 million viewers across the globe.

 “[The night before] I was laying in bed and I didn’t know if I was going to be able to sleep,” Weigel said.

-“At one point I was just thinking about how I was going to be on TV and you only get one chance.
-I was laying in silence and I just screamed ‘Oh my God!’ because it all hit me that this is happening.
+“At one point I was just thinking about how I was going to be on TV and you only get once chance.
+I was laying in silence and I just screamed “Oh my God!” because it all hit me that this is happening.
 We would be doing a performance for live TV.”

 Before the parade started, performers were able to meet Billy Porter before walking next to Coach’s float.

-The parade route consisted of members performing on jumping stilts, Russian Bar, acro, juggling and various other acts.
+The parade route consisted of members performing on jumping stilts, Russian Bar, dancing, acro, juggling and more.

-Just before they knew it, they were turning the corner to perform on the Macy’s star in front of millions.
+And, just before they knew it, they were turning to corner to perform on the Macy’s star in front of millions.

 “Once the music began, I felt like I kind of went into a mechanical mode where my body just knew exactly what to do,” Sorensen said.
 “I felt so calm and happy to be there with everyone else.”